smolang/smol-vs-code/README.md

 ## Features

-Currently this extension provides only syntax highlighting.
+This extension provides syntax highlighting, and a command to run a SMOL REPL inside VS Code.

+## Extension Settings

+This extension contributes the following settings:

+- `smol.smolJarPath`: The path to `smol.jar`.

 ## Release Notes